-- Holes or tears may not be in areas that clothing is required to cover. - All shirts must have sleeves to the edge of the shoulder. - Tank tops must be worn under see-through shirts. - Under garments are not to be visible. - Hats, bandanas, head coverings, and sunglasses are not worn inside the building. - Footwear must be worn at all times. - Clothing advertising drugs or alcohol, using obscene language, or innuendoes of sexual or inappropriate nature is NOT to be worn. - Shorts/skirts length: end of fingertips when arms are at the side, 5-inch inseam or longer is suggested - Pants that are excessively baggy or sag below the waist are not allowed. - Pajama pants, slippers or wearing a blanket is not allowed.
+- Holes or tears may not be in areas that clothing is required to cover. - Undergarments are not to be visible. - Hats, bandanas, head coverings, and sunglasses are not worn inside the building. - Footwear must be worn at all times. - Clothing advertising drugs or alcohol, using obscene language, or innuendoes of sexual or inappropriate nature is NOT to be worn. - Skirt length: end of fingertips when arms are at the side - Shorts: 3-inch inseam or longer is suggested - Pants that are excessively baggy or sag below the waist are not allowed. - Pajama pants, slippers or wearing a blanket is not allowed.